tlswg/tls13-spec/draft-ietf-tls-tls13.md

 negotiate finite field Diffie-Hellman.
 If no acceptable group can be selected across all cipher suites, then the server MUST generate a fatal "handshake_failure" alert.

-Servers MUST NOT send this extension.
-TLS servers MUST support receiving this extension.
-Clients receiving this extension MUST respond with an "unsupported_extension" alert and close the connection.

 The "extension_data" field of this extension contains a "NamedGroupList" value: